PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

         pure-iscsi-2: registry.connect.redhat.com/purestorage/openstack-cinder-volume-pure-18-0

-In this example the image is being pulled directly from the Red Hat image registry, but you may use a copy in your local image registry cretaed by the OpenShift deployment.
+In this example the image is being pulled directly from the Red Hat image registry, but you may use a copy in your local image registry created by the OpenShift deployment.

 Update the OpenStack Control Plane
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^